 If you have a badly broken, weakened or severely decayed tooth that can’t be salvaged, then you’ll need a dental crown to restore it.
-Typically, the process takes at least two visits to complete, but your dentist in Columbus understands that your time is valuable to you.
+Typically, the process takes at least two visits to complete, but your dentist in Clintonville understands that your time is valuable to you.
 Thus, he offers the benefits of same day crowns.
 Read on to learn how the process works and why it’s a better fit for you!

 What’s a Crown?